xinzhan/core-services.en/help/interface/attributes/attributes.md

 ---
-title: How to use Customer Attributes
+title: What are Customer Attributes and How Do they Work?
 description: Learn about the Customer Attributes service in Adobe Experience Cloud.
-Find out how you can upload the data for use in Adobe Analytic and Adobe Target.
+Discover how to upload customer attribute data for use in Adobe Analytic and Adobe Target.
 solution: Experience Cloud
-feature: Customer Attributes
+feature: Experience Cloud Customer Attributes
 role: Administrator
 ---

-# How to use Customer Attributes in Adobe Experience Cloud
+# How to use Customer Attributes in Experience Cloud

 Customer Attributes in Adobe Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
 You can upload the data into a customer attribute data source in the Experience Cloud, then use the data in Adobe Analytics and Adobe Target.